-Roseau Lake Bottom Project
+B) Roseau Lake Bottom Project

-DESCRIPTION: The District has identified the rehabilitation of the Roseau Lake in the RRWD Overall Plan.
+Description: The District has identified the rehabilitation of the Roseau Lake in the RRWD Overall Plan.
 The purpose of this project, as mentioned in the Comprehensive Water Management Plan (Appendix 13 of the RRWD Overall Plan), is to improve the benefits from the available storage while also restoring some NRE benefits to the lakebed.

-STATUS: The District will continue to work with MN DNR representatives in evaluating project proposals for this area.
-Administrator Sando coordinated with Commissioner Falk in identifying and organizing a Roseau Lake Citizen's Advisory Committee which met three times during the early spring of 2011.
+The District will continue to work with MN DNR representatives in evaluating project proposals for this area.
+In 2011 Administrator Sando coordinated with Commissioner Falk in identifying and organizing a Roseau Lake Citizen's Advisory Committee which met three times during the early spring of 2011.
 The Committee focused on issue identification and prioritization.
+The information will be utilized by the current project team.